 We highly encourage you to pre-wash your fabric prior to sewing for most projects.
 Linen is known to shrink, so a pre-wash is key to removing any unwanted shrinkage later.
 Your linen will also soften over time, so a pre-wash will kick-start the softening process.

-Our basic care instructions are:
+Our basic washing instructions are:

-- Gentle machine wash with cool/warm water with your regular detergent
+- Gentle machine wash with cool/warm water with your regular detergent ( wash colors separately)

-- Machine dry on low or air dry, until the linen is slightly damp
+- Machine dry on low or air dry, until the linen, is slightly damp

 - Iron the damp fabric using your irons 'Linen' or hottest setting with lots of steam ( a dry iron can scorch the linen)